amazingrando/gumshoe/srd/6-YourCharacter.md

 Investigative abilities are divided into the following sub-groups: Academic, Interpersonal, and Technical.
 The purpose of the sub-groups is to allow you to quickly find the best ability for the task during play, by scanning the most likely portion of the overall list.

 *\[Rewrite investigative ability descriptions and example bullet points as needed for your setting.
 Rename abilities for desired flavor.
 Create new abilities keyed to your setting.
 Include only abilities relevant to your setting in your game.
 Some investigative abilities tie into specific general abilities and vice versa; make sure you either include both relevant abilities, or drop the cross-references between them.
 Some abilities may subsume more specific abilities from other games; for instance, TimeWatch’s Science\! includes under its aegis the abilities Astronomy, Botany, Chemistry, Natural History, and more.
-Where appropriate, include Sample Spends to show players what they might accomplish by spending one or more Investigative points.\]*
+Where appropriate, include Sample Spends to show players what they might accomplish by spending one or more Investigative points*

+*Where you see the term spend/Push, use only the one fitting your chosen version of the rules, eliminating the other from your text.
+Pushes began with QuickShock, and are found on p.* *102.
+They work as a standalone rules element and can be imported into standard GUMSHOE if desired.\]*

 ### Anthropology (Academic)